dd010101/vyos-jenkins/readme.md

 The legacy
 ==

-**The build scripts for equuleus/sagitta should still work but the source code isn't updated anymore.
+**The build scripts for equuleus/sagitta should still work but the source code isn't updated anymore.**
-The version of these branches is frozen in time.**

 Prologue
 --